Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 \subsection{Grothendieck rings}

-The theorem yields a description of the Grothendieck group of the additive category $\RepCt$.
+\Cref{thm::indecompsable_obj_by_A_k} yields a description of the (additive) Grothendieck group of the additive category $\RepCt$.
 Since the latter category also has a monoidal structure, we want to extend this to a description of the Grothendieck ring.

 {\operatorname{Ind}} {\operatorname{Res}} {\operatorname{Hom}}